What is Consent Management? (+ Why It's Important)

 Why is Consent Management Important?

 This not only ensures compliance with privacy regulations but also empowers individuals to make informed decisions about how their data is used.
-Effective consent management not only mitigates the risks associated with data breaches and unauthorized data processing but also fosters positive relationships with customers, leading to enhanced loyalty and a competitive edge in the marketplace.
+Effective consent management mitigates the risks associated with data breaches and unauthorized data processing but also fosters positive relationships with customers, leading to enhanced loyalty and a competitive edge in the marketplace.

 Here are some key benefits that consent management offers: